lottie/lottie-spec/CONTRIBUTING.md

-To allow a library to remain spec compliant while also implementing _proposals_ and _drafts_, the library's maintainers may request that these new features are disabled by default with opt-in option flags or they may simply wait to merge a well-tested pull request until the spec proposal is _accepted_.
+To allow a library to remain spec compliant while also implementing _proposals_ and _drafts_, the library's maintainers may request that these new features are disabled by default with opt-in option flags, or they may simply wait to merge a well-tested pull request until the spec proposal is _accepted_.

 ## Workflow